 According to the U.S. Environmental Protection Agency (EPA), environmental justice is “the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.”

-Unfortunately, environmental justice is not a given in today’s United States.
-Communities of color, as well as other minority communities, and those living in poverty, often face environmental injustice and consequently suffer from higher exposure to toxins and pollution when compared to affluent white communities, according to data published in Environmental Health Perspectives (EHP).
+Unfortunately, environmental justice is not a given in the United States.
+Communities of color, as well as other minority communities and those living in poverty, often face environmental injustice and consequently suffer from higher exposure to toxins, pollution, and the effects of climate change when compared to affluent white communities, according to data published in Environmental Health Perspectives (EHP).

 Environmental justice claims can cover many different issues, such as: